 For example, the Leipzig court applied German criminal law procedure but this did not satisfy all audiences.
 Claud Mullins, a bilingual Englishman sent to cover the Leipzig trials for the British observed that “[t]he system of judicial procedure prevailing on the continent differs in many essential points from that obtaining in England.”
 As a harbinger for what would later emerge as a recurrent problem for ICL, he concluded his legal comparison by observing that “[t]his procedure will strike every English lawyer as strange and dangerous.”
 As we will see, this socio-legal difference would mark a concern that would repeat itself in later iterations of international criminal justice too.

 Retroactive law is a second recurring legal issue in the history of trials post WWI, which like the other topics I discuss here, had major political significance.
 Misgivings about retroactive law were crucial factors in the unwillingness of the United States government to support the creation of an international tribunal to try the Kaiser.
 In 1918, for instance, US President Woodrow Wilson stated plainly that “It is not right to make such an act a crime retroactively, to make an act of this type a personal crime after it has been committed.”
 Others, like US Secretary of State Robert Lansing mounted something of a campaign against the tribunal, often citing retroactive law as the basis for his views.
 Similarly, the dangers of retroactive law were also a basis for German protest against the idea of a new tribunal and a primary reason for the Dutch refusal to extradite the Kaiser.
 All of this is especially intriguing, of course, since less than three decades later, exactly these same governments were active players in the establishment of a new set of international tribunals to prosecute the very same body of law whose existence they denied so vigorously after WWI.
-This again is evidence of reactivity to overcoming shortcomings of an earlier era.
+This again is evidence of reactivity to overcoming shortcomings of an earlier era for instrumental political reasons.

 F. Consequences of the Trials